jerm/ohaibot/README.md

 # Description

-Welcome to the Offite Halla Audiovisual Interface Robot, or OhaiBot
+    Welcome to the Off-site Halla Audiovisual Interface Robot, or OhaiBot

     This is the sofware repo for my [absurd contraption](https://www.youtube.com/watch?v=c0bsKc4tiuY)

 # Installation